Chris-70/WiFiBinaryClock/README.md

     these work well with the Binary Clock Shield.
 They are available from you favorite Chinese website for under $10.
 This code fully supports this board, no hardware modifications are needed as the pinouts are different and the ESP32-S3 doesn't appear to have INPUT only pins.
 *   The Wemos D1 R32 ESP32 UNO
     ![The Wemos D1 R32 ESP32 UNO](./assets/Wemos_D1_R32_UNO.png)
-    board is supported, however it requires a hardware modification to work with the shield.
+    board is supported, however it requires a minor [Hardware Modification](#details-and-hardware-modifications) to work with the shield.
 See the details below.

 ## Details and Hardware Modifications

 The Binary Clock Shield is designed to work with the Arduino UNO R3 board, however it can be used with other boards that have the same pinout as the UNO.
 When I got my first ESP32 based UNO board I tried it with the Binary Clock Shield only to find that it didn't work.
-I got errors for everything, I figured out that the board used different pin number compared to the UNO R3, to I make the changes to the pin numbers and I still had errors compiling.
-The Wemos D1 R32 ESP32 based UNO type board seemed like the ideal candidate however I discovered it had a hardware limitation.
+I got errors for everything, I figured out that the board used different pin number compared to the UNO R3.
+I made the changes to the pin numbers and I still had errors compiling, this required further investigation.
+The Wemos D1 R32 ESP32 based UNO type board seemed like the ideal candidate.
+I read the datasheet and discovered it had a hardware limitation.
 The shield uses UNO pin `A3` for the Neopixel LED data out pin, this pin corresponds to the ESP32 `GPIO 34` pin which is an input only pin.
+The only other limitation was the builtin LED which is wired to 'GPIO 02' which corresponds to the UNO pin A0 which is used by the shield for pushbutton S3, so just don't use the builtin LED.

-In order to get this to work with the shield, the corresponding pin on the shield needs to be connected to an output pin such as `GPIO 15`.
+In order to get this Wemos D1 R32 board to work with the shield, the pin corresponding to A3 on the shield needs to be connected to an output pin such as `GPIO 15`.
 To do this you need to physically remove the A3/GPIO34 socket from the ESP32 UNO board (cut the plastic and desolder the pin) then connect the corresponding shield pin to `GPIO 15`.

 ![Wemos D1 R32 ESP32 UNO](./assets/Pinout_Wemos_D1_R32.png)

-The alternative is to get an Arduino UNO Development Shield and modify the shield by bending the 'A3' pin and use a Dupont connector between the bent `A3` pin and `GPIO 15` to use an output capable GPIO pin.
-This is the easiest but it does add some height to the assembly.
+The alternative is to get an Arduino UNO Development Shield and modify the development shield by bending the 'A3' pin and use a Dupont connector between the bent `A3` pin and `GPIO 15` to use an output capable GPIO pin.
+This is the easiest but it does add some height, ~12mm or ½ inch, to the assembly.

 ![UNO Development Shield](./assets/Modified_UNO_Shield.png)